Terpenes

 Furthermore, due to the explosive market for marijuana there has been a huge flooding of the marijuana market with different strains, all with imaginative and mysterious names that offer no information as to their specific and peculiar benefits.
 Complicating this is the fact that there may be no consistency of constituent amounts or ratios from one batch of a strain to another, despite their same name.
 In addition, different people are likely to respond differently to the same cannabis constituents at different times and, still differently than another person’s response to the same constituents.

 Despite these obvious, and perhaps overwhelming limitations, one may still assess different cannabis strains for their purported benefits and evaluate the breakdowns of their particular chemical constituents to determine if they might allow for predicting specific therapeutic benefits based on common constituents found in different cannabis strains that are known for their specific therapeutic benefits.
-A 2017 study evaluated a number of high THC cannabis strains based on their terpene content, describing 5 major group characteristics:
+A 2017 study evaluated a number of high THC cannabis strains or “chemovars,” based on their terpene content, describing 5 major group characteristics:

 1. Terpinolene dominant